danbev/learning-ai/notes/architectures/mamba.md

 things stay pretty much the same.

 ### Selective State Space Models
-Selective State Space is a type of state space and a state space is defined by two funcions:
+Selective State Space is a type of state space, and a state space is defined by two funcions:
 ```
 h'(t) = Ah(t) + Bx(t)     (state equation)